osamja/whats-the-tab/README.md

 jupyter notebook
 ```
 Then copy the server url, etc. http://localhost:8888/?token=ed084ae
-Select the notebook you want to work on in VScode,
-then click the python kernel and paste the url into the existing server session option.
+In the ipython notebook python kernel, paste the url into the open by url option.